 Line Declared.
 Face downfield, point with one arm extended, flat palm, thumb on top parallel to fingers, towards offensive starting line.
 Lower arm when other observer acknowledges signal.
 In- or Out-of-bounds.
 Point with one arm extended, flat palm, thumb on top parallel to fingers, towards playing field (in) or away from playing field (out).
 Not-in-the-end zone.
 Point with one arm extended, flat palm, thumb on top parallel to fingers, along sideline, away from the endzone.
-Readiness.
+COLORADO WILLT BROWN 10 Readiness.
 One arm raised straight up, no bend in elbow, with an open hand.
 Use when you are the observer with the receiving team once they have signaled readiness (not merely lineup for point declared).
 Time violation (on pull).
 Right hand on top of head, palm down, fingers extended parallel to each other, patting top of head.

 Offsides.
 Arms crossed overhead in an "X", hands closed in a fist, wrists forward.
 False Start.
-Arms straight, upward at a 45-degree angle, hands open, forming a "V" with your body and arms.
+Arms straight, upward at a 45- degree angle, hands open, forming a "V" with your body and arms.
 No drawn signal available Please refer to description Second count (arm chop).
-Use for 20- or 10-second countdowns; flat hand, palm down, thumb in, stationary above elbow, lower arm extended between parallel and a 45-degree angle to the ground, chopping at one-second intervals.
+Use for 20- or 10- second countdowns; flat hand, palm down, thumb in, stationary above elbow, lower arm extended between parallel and a 45-degree angle to the ground, chopping at one-second intervals.
 Bobble.
 Elbows in, extend forearms forward, open palms facing up.
 Motion one forearm up (by bending elbow) while motioning the other forearm down, then reverse motion for each forearm.
 Repeat for three cycles.
-BRAVO Force-out foul.
-Motion towards out-of-bounds using a pushing motion with both palms outward, and be sure to verbally call, "Force-out!" as well.
-Note that this is an active call, and play must be restarted with a check afterwards.
-In-the-end zone.
-Point with both arms, flat hands, palms down, all fingers parallel, towards the center of the end zone.